Register of Interests – Declaration 2021 - 22

-Principles applying to connected party relationships (extract from Academies Financial Handbook 2019)
+Principles applying to connected party relationships (extract from Academies Trust Handbook 2021) section 5.36

-Academy trusts must be even-handed in their relationships with connected parties by ensuring that:
+Academy trusts must be even-handed in their relationships with related parties by ensuring that:

-- Trustees understand and comply with their statutory duties as company directors to avoid conflicts of interest, not to accept benefits from third parties, and to declare interest in proposed transactions or arrangements
+• trustees comply with their statutory duties as company directors to avoid conflicts of interest, not accept benefits from third parties, and declare interest in proposed transactions or arrangements

-- there are no payments to any trustee by the trust unless such payments are permitted by the articles, or by express authority from the Charity Commission and comply with the terms of any relevant agreement entered into with the Secretary of State.
-Trusts will in particular need to consider these obligations where payments are made to other business entities who employ the trustee, are owned by the trustee, or in which the trustee holds a controlling interest
+• there are no payments to trustees by the trust unless permitted by the articles, or by authority from the Charity Commission, and comply with any relevant agreement with the Secretary of State.
+Trusts will need to consider these obligations where payments are made to other business entities who employ the trustee, are owned by the trustee, or in which the trustee holds a controlling interest

-- the Charity Commission’s prior approval is obtained where the trust believes a significant advantage exists in paying a trustee for acting as a trustee
+• the Charity Commission’s approval is obtained where the trust believes a significant advantage exists in paying a trustee for acting as a trustee

-- any payment provided to the persons referred to in the Academies Financial Handbook satisfies the ‘at cost’ requirements
+• payments provided to the persons referred to in section 5.49 satisfy the ‘at cost’ requirements in this handbook.

 The trust should be aware of the Charity Commission’s guidance for trustees CC11: Trustee expenses and payments.

-The board of trustees must ensure that the requirements for managing connected party transactions are applied across the trust.
-The Chair of the Board of Trustees and the Accounting Officer (as senior executive leader) must ensure that their capacity to control and influence does not conflict with these requirements.
-They must manage personal relationships with connected parties to avoid both real and perceived conflicts of interest, promoting integrity and openness in accordance with the seven principles of public life.
+The board of trustees must ensure requirements for managing related party transactions are applied across the trust.
+The board chair and the accounting officer must ensure their capacity to control and influence does not conflict with these requirements.
+They must manage personal relationships with related parties to avoid both real and perceived conflicts of interest, promoting integrity and openness in accordance with The 7 principles of public life.

-Trusts must recognise that some relationships with connected parties may attract greater public scrutiny, such as:
+Trusts must recognise that some relationships with related parties may attract greater public scrutiny, such as:

-- transactions with individuals in a position of control and influence, including the Chair of the Board of Trustees and Accounting Officer (senior executive leader)
+• transactions with individuals in a position of control and influence, including the board chair and accounting officer

-- payments to commercial organisations which have a profit motive, as opposed to those in the voluntary sector
+• payments to organisations with a profit motive, as opposed to those in the public or voluntary sectors

-- relationships with external auditors that go beyond their duty to deliver a statutory audit
+• relationships with external auditors beyond their duty to deliver a statutory audit.

-The trust must maintain sufficient records, and make sufficient disclosures in their annual accounts, to evidence that transactions with these parties, and all other connected parties, have been conducted in accordance with the high standards of accountability and transparency required within the public sector.
+The trust must keep sufficient records, and make sufficient disclosures in their annual accounts, to show that transactions with these parties, and all other related parties, have been conducted in accordance with the high standards of accountability and transparency required within the public sector.